Hermeian haloes: extreme objects with two interactions in the past: Results

 \subsubsection{Velocity distribution}

-Understanding the differences in the velocity distribution of Hermeian and other field haloes might help to determine whether an observed halo belongs to Hermeian population.
-This part of the study is also motivated by the presence of a `plane of high-velocity galaxies' of the LG \citep{Banic:Zhao:2017} : there are several galaxies, including the dwarf galaxy NGC 3109, that have much higher radial velocities than predicted by the standard cosmological model.
-Since the key feature of NGC 3109 is the unexpected high radial velocity with which it is receding from the MW \citep{Banik:Haslbauer:Pawlowski:2021}, here, we examine only those Hermeian haloes whose second target is a MW analogue.
-It was chosen as the second target, because the observed high-velocity galaxy NGC 3109 is located in the direction towards the MW, not the M31.
-We select non-Hermeian field haloes for the analysis within a 1.5 $h^{-1} \;\mathrm{Mpc}$ spheres centered on MW analogues, since it is the maximum distance between Hermeian haloes and their second targets in the considered LG-like systems.
-A previous study has already considered NGC 3109 as a backsplasher candidate, so we adopt the same properties of this galaxy as in the work of \citealt{Banik:Haslbauer:Pawlowski:2021}.
-The observed Galactocentric distance and radial velocity of NGC 3109 are 1.3 Mpc and 170 $\mathrm{s^{-1}km}$, respectively \citep{Soszynski:Gieren:Pietrzy:2006, Dalcanton:Williams:Seth:2009, Banik:Haslbauer:Pawlowski:2021}.
-Nevertheless, like \citealt{ Banik:Haslbauer:Pawlowski:2021}, we require that NGC 3109 analogues be $\geqslant$ 1.2 Mpc away from their second targets.
-We compare velocity of NGC 3109 and simulated Hermeian haloes with the circular velocity of MW halo, to get rid of dimensional velocity.
-In order to calculate the circular velocity of MW in observations, we take the MW mass in the range $[1 - 2.4]\times \mathrm{10^{12}\;M_{\sun}}$ \citep{Boylan_Kolchin_2013}.
-For the simulated Hermeian haloes we take the mass of the corresponding simulated MW.
+Understanding the differences in the velocity distributions of Hermeian and other field haloes might help to determine whether an observed halo belongs to the Hermeian population.
+This part of the study is motivated by the presence of a `plane of high-velocity galaxies' in the LG \cite{Banic:Zhao:2017}.
+There are several galaxies, including the dwarf galaxy NGC 3109, that have much higher radial velocities than predicted by the standard cosmological model.
+The key feature of NGC 3109 is the unexpectedly high radial velocity\footnote{Here we consider the full radial velocity, peculiar + Hubble.} with which it is receding from the MW \cite{Banik:Haslbauer:Pawlowski:2021}.
+Here we compare the velocity of NGC 3109 with the radial velocities of Hermeian haloes with respect to their second targets.
+We select non-Hermeian field haloes for the analysis within 1.5 $h^{-1} \;\mathrm{Mpc}$ spheres centered on the second target, since this is the maximum distance between the Hermeian haloes and their second targets in the LG-like systems that we consider.
+The study conducted in \cite{Banik:Haslbauer:Pawlowski:2021} has already considered NGC 3109 as a backsplasher candidate, so we adopt the same properties of this galaxy in this work.
+The observed Galactocentric distance and radial velocity of NGC 3109 are 1.3 Mpc and 170 $\mathrm{km\;s^{-1}}$, respectively \cite{Banik:Haslbauer:Pawlowski:2021,Soszynski:Gieren:Pietrzy:2006, Dalcanton:Williams:Seth:2009}.
+Nevertheless, like \cite{ Banik:Haslbauer:Pawlowski:2021}, we require that NGC 3109 analogues should be at least 1.2 Mpc away from their second targets.
+We normalize the velocity of NGC 3109 and the simulated Hermeian haloes by the circular velocity of the MW halo, to remove the dependency of velocity on the host halo mass.
+In order to calculate the circular velocity of the MW in observations, we assume that the MW mass is in the range $[1 - 2.4]\times \mathrm{10^{12}\;M_{\odot}}$ \cite{Boylan_Kolchin_2013}.
+For the simulated Hermeian haloes we take the mass of the corresponding second target.